xcomfan/xcomfan.github.io/javascript/typescript/typescript.md

 [comment]: <> (TODO: Need to break this down into easier to GROC sections)

-# Intro
+## Intro

-* Typescript is a compoiled language that compiles down to Javascript
+* Typescript is a compiled language that compiles down to Javascript
 * Typescript adds strong static typing on top of Javascript so that its able to provide compile time code checking.
 * Typescript is a superset of Javascript
 * For more infro and references got to typesriptlang.org
 * [GitHub repo for ourse](https://github.com/LinkedInLearning/typescript-EssT-2428199)

-## Installing Typescrit and adding it to your project
+## Installing Typescript and adding it to your project

 * In the course we are using node and then installing typescript you can install it locally or globally.
 Node is just the package manager.